Woman's Journal: History

 Woman's Journal was founded in 1870 in Boston, Massachusetts, by Lucy Stone and her husband Henry Browne Blackwell as a weekly newspaper.
 The new paper incorporated Mary A. Livermore's The Agitator, as well as a lesser known periodical called the Woman's Advocate.

 The works of Ohioan comedy writer Rosella Rice, whose poems mythologized the figure of Johnny Appleseed, were published in Woman's Journal.

-The first issue was published on January 8, on the two-year anniversary of the first issue of Susan B. Anthony's The Revolution.
+The first issue was published on January 8, on the second anniversary of the first issue of Susan B. Anthony's The Revolution.
 Stone and Blackwell served as editors, with assistance from Livermore.
 Julia Ward Howe edited from 1872 to 1879.
 Alice Stone Blackwell, daughter of Stone and Blackwell, began editing in 1883 and took over as sole editor after her father's death in 1909, continuing until 1917.
 Contributors included Charlotte Perkins Gilman, Antoinette Brown Blackwell, Mary Johnston, Stephen S. Wise, Zona Gale, Florence Kelley, Witter Bynner, Ben B. Lindsey, Louisa May Alcott, Harriet Clisby and Caroline Bartlett Crane.
 William Lloyd Garrison was a frequent contributor.
 Around 1887, headquarters were located in Boston on Park Street.

 Woman's Journal refused to carry advertisements for tobacco, liquor, or drugs.

 In 1910, Woman's Journal absorbed Progress, the official organ of the National American Woman Suffrage Association (NAWSA).
 Until 1912, it served in that capacity, at which point it was renamed Woman's Journal and Suffrage News.
 By 1915, circulation had reached 27,634, up from 2,328 in 1909.